 Heroin is usually taken by intravenous or intramuscular injection, and therefore penetrates the brain more quickly than other opiates, which is why many addicts prefer it to other forms.
 Although most opiates are prescribed in pill form, buprenorphine is taken sublingually and morphine can be used in patch form.

 Receive a Free Call Back

 Physical effects of opiates

 The physical side effects of opiates can include sweating, drowsiness, constipation, lightheadedness, difficulty breathing, dry mouth, rashes or hives, reduced sex drive, vertigo, pinpoint pupils, low blood pressure, liver damage and edema.

 Opiates also significantly decrease respiratory activity.
 As a result, taken in excessive amounts they can cause a person to stop breathing.
 Since heroin is usually injected, it can lead to other serious health problems acquired through the transmission of blood-borne diseases, such as HIV/Aids or Hepatitis C.

 Overdose and withdrawal

 One of the most dangerous results of opiate use can be an accidental overdose.
 When used regularly for a prescribed period of time as a treatment following trauma or injury, opiates create a level of tolerance in the user.
 After prolonged use, increased doses are required to achieve the same results, causing the user to desire or use more than the prescribed dose.
-Additionally, what may be an acceptable dose under medical supervision for one user can be a lethal dose to a non-tolerant user, resulting in overdose.
+Additionally, what may be an acceptable dose under medical supervision for one user can be a lethal dose to a non-tolerant user, resulting in an overdose.

 There are also serious side effects associated with opiate withdrawal, including tremors, sweating, chills, nausea, vomiting, insomnia, head and body aches, elevated heart rate and blood pressure, and hot flashes.
 Therefore, opiates should never be discontinued without medical supervision.